microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 using an IPC mechanism.
 This would most likely be named pipes with the pipe name being unique to the process that it communicates with.

-The application would call compiler apis that are really a stubbed interface of the in-process version which delegate the compilation work over to the pool of processes.
+The application calls compiler apis that are a stubbed interface matching the in-process api design.
+The api calls are delegated a process in the process pool which will call the in-proc version of the api implementation.
+Results are communicated back over the IPC mechanism.

-Switching from in-proc use to out-of-proc use would not require api call changes giving the application the most flexibility to choose the environment they would like to compile their shaders.
+Switching from in-proc use to out-of-proc use will not require any api call changes which gives the application the most flexibility to choose the environment they wo uld like to compile their shaders.

 ### Error handling